-Misconception: 33 percent of respondents believe non-traditional payments (online loans, housing, rent, etc.) are always included in their credit scores.
+Misconception: 33% of respondents believe non-traditional payments (online loans, housing, rent, etc.) are always included in their credit scores.

-The Truth: Your credit history will contain information on how well you've handled credit cards and loans, such as a mortgage.
+The Truth: Your credit history contains information on how well you've handled credit cards and loans, such as a mortgage.
 However, very few (if any) non-traditional payments, such as those for rent or mobile phone plans, are factored into your credit.